DaffyDesert/ArgoCasinoMirror/README.md

 CardStack:
  * Class used to implement what a stack of cards should expected to do /n

- * Allows for better abstraction between a deck, player hand, dealer hand,
- * discard piles, etc..
+ * Allows for better abstraction between a deck, player hand, dealer hand, discard piles, etc..
  * stackName - name of the stack object
  * stack - list of card objects to handle
- *
-- holds an arrayList of card objects

 - each stack object has a draw function that returns a JPanel of the stack of card images with the stack name listed below (player_1, discard_pile_1, etc...)

+Deck extends CardStack:
+ * only holds a default constructor that creates a standard deck of 52 playing cards

+Board
+ * Board class that will create a playing area for stack of cards to be created and manipulated
+ * Class should eventually be abstract class to more defined GameBoard classes such as WarBoard, BlackJackBoard, etc..
+ * HAS STUBB draw function that returns a JPanel of the Card Image (this should be removed because defined GameBoard classes should be drawing how their board is laid out)